In The Beginning

 If you don’t speak Python, let me explain what those lines are doing:

-2. We open the for loop, where i is any individual row, and range(len(df)) is as many rows of data as we have.
+is as many rows of data as we have.
 In other words, “Hey computer!
-Do this stuff one time for every row!”
+Do this stuff one time for every row!” - Assign

 Oofta.
 One loop down.
 Now we can just tack this list on as a new column and voila, bins!
 But we’re not done just yet, pardner.
 We’ve yet another for loop ton conquer–all we’ve done is group the data, we haven’t calculated anything about these new groups.